dfeyer/tx_expose/README.rst

      </record>
    </records>

-To support for 1:1 relation type is planned, to support output like:
+To support 1:1 relation you can use the type "relation" (without the ending "s"), like have this kind of output:

 Example::